isabelhormaeche/Frontend/README.md

 ## How the backend works

 The backend is built using Python with FastAPI.
 The backend is hosted on Render, here:[Film Locations FastAPI app](https://filmlocationsapi.onrender.com/docs) and the database is sql language: [SQLite](https://www.sqlite.org/).
 The backend is connected to the frontend using axios.
+The frontend is hosted on Netlify, here:[Film Locations FastAPI app](https://wondrous-bunny-d8bf8f.netlify.app/).

 The backend has the following endpoints: